Russia calls off debut launch of first new space rocket design since Soviet era

 Its heavier cousin Angara 5, which space officials said is set for a test launch in late December, is to replace Russia's workhorse Proton rocket, which has suffered an embarrassing litany of costly botched launches.

-But both rockets are made by the same builder, the Khrunichev space center, leading to fears that Angara - named after a Siberian river - will suffer similar troubles.
+But both rockets are made by the same builder, the Khrunichev space centre, leading to fears that Angara - named after a Siberian river - will suffer similar troubles.

 "There is absolutely no guarantee that Angara, which is built by the same industry, by the same company, by the same people will be immune to these problems," said Anatoly Zak, editor of the industry website Russianspaceweb.